DhuJUICE/Ecom-Frontend/README.md

+> *Part of a full-stack food ordering platform (see companion repository for backend/frontend).*

 # Food Ordering Platform – Frontend

 The React frontend for a food ordering and prepayment platform built to help small food vendors accept online card payments and reduce food wastage through pre-orders.